You can not select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 ..

 arch Split PXE code into preboot, udp, tftp, undi and loader units.
+PXE code now compiles without errors (though it won't actually work).
 19 years ago

 bin Merged mcb30-realmode-redesign back to HEAD 19 years ago